How Shoes and Feet are Like Small Business Loan Interest Rates – One Size Does Not Fit All Financing Strategies.

 An invoice factor rate is noticeably different from agricultural or freight factoring loan rates.

 Another significant influence on business loan interest rates will be the market.
-As the markets supply and demand and economy change, so will the interest rates.
+As the markets supply and demand and economy change, so will the annual interest rates.

 The criteria to underwrite short term loans can be so varied that there is no “average” way for establishing the interest rate on these business loans.